pixie-io/docs.px.dev/content/installing-pixie/04-install-guides/01-minikube-setup.md

 ## Create Cluster

-Run `minikube start --cpus=4 --memory=6000 -p=<cluster-name>`.
+Run `minikube start --driver=<kvm2|hyperkit> --cpus=4 --memory=6000 -p=<cluster-name>`.
+Linux users should use the `kvm2`driver and Mac users should use the `hyperkit` driver.
+Other drivers, including the `docker` driver, are not supported.

+CPU and memory requirements are set to accommodate the included demo application.

 To deploy a specific K8s version [supported by Pixie](/installing-pixie/requirements), also add the following flag `--kubernetes-version=v1.12.0`.

-Linux users: The `docker` driver is not supported, so also add `--driver=kvm2` to the minikube start command.

-Note: CPU and memory requirements are set to accommodate the included demo application.

 ## Verify